twilio/voice-quickstart-android/README.md

 ```

 The `CallInvite` has an `accept()` and `reject()` method.
 The `getState()` method has been removed from the `CallInvite` in favor of distinguishing between call invites and call invite cancellations with discrete stateless objects.
 While the `CancelledCallInvite` simply provides the `to`, `from`, and `callSid` fields also available in the `CallInvite`.
 The class method `getCallSid()` can be used to associate a `CallInvite` with a `CancelledCallInvite`.

+In Voice Android 2.X passing a `cancel` message into `void Voice.handleMessage(...)` would not raise a callback in the following two cases:

+- This callee accepted the call
+- This callee rejected the call

+However, in Voice Android 3.X passing a `cancel` data message into `handleMessage(...)` will always result in a callback.
+This ensures that a callback is raised for all calling scenarios.

 #### <a name="migration4"></a>Specifying a media region